 To be certain you’re using the preferred formatting and style, take a minute to look at our general manager resume templates to assist you when writing your own.

-General Manager Resume Questions
+General Sales Manager Resume Questions

 The appearance and organization of your resume are surprisingly important.
 It needs to be the right length and include the right sections, or a hiring manager may reject it before even reading it.
 We recommend aiming for one full page without using a second page.